Josip-Mikic/Circuit_Messing_Around/README.md

-# Hello circuit mess
+# Hello CircuitMess

 This is a sample app for the job interview.
+This project is a small section for CircuitMess website

 ## Project setup

-Clone the project and install all of the dependencies with npm install.
-Then just run it with npm run dev.
+- Git clone
+- Install dependencies with "npm install"
+- Run the project with "npm start"